genobre/powerbi/google_analytics/README.md

-# Mini Project with Power Bi and google Analytics
+# Mini Project with Power Bi and Google Analytics

 The purpose of this mini-project is to simulate what it would be like to work with Power BI using data obtained directly from Google Analytics.